-Mexican Food – There wouldn’t be Texas food without Mexican food first.
+Mexican Recipes – There wouldn’t be Texas food without Mexican food first.
 Since I grew up in West Texas, I mostly grew up on traditional Mexican food, especially food from Chihuahua.
 This is also what I learned to cook before anything else.
 The foods in this category are Mexican first, with maybe a little Texan thrown in on occasion.

-Southern Food – Southern food is what I’d find in my paternal grandmother’s house.
+Southern Recipes – Southern food is what I’d find in my paternal grandmother’s house.
 Her people were from Tennessee and she held tight to those traditions.
 She also loved to cook.
 She’d spend hours every day in her kitchen and there wasn’t much she didn’t make from scratch.